homiedopie/beberlei.de/_sources/2009/07/04/using-symfony-dependency-injection-with-zend-application.txt

 Injection containers and Zend\_Application I was eager to find out if its possible to integrate the new `Symfony Dependency Injection Container <http://components.symfony-project.org/dependency-injection/>`_ into the Zend Framework.
-To my suprise its possible without having to make any changes to one of the two components.
+To my surprise it's possible without having to make any changes to one of the two components.
 An example use-case would look like: